yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2019-12-13-Run-OOMMF-on-Your-Android.md

 w3m google.com
 ```

+Bonus: Using w3m to visit Reddit is cooool and data saving.

 2.2 Another way to get the source code is derectly using terminal by typing the following command on the terminal in Ubuntu:

 ```